Hollywood Houselift with Jeff Lewis

 Hollywood Houselift with Jeff Lewis is an American reality television series hosted by Jeff Lewis.
 It premiered on Amazon Freevee on June 10, 2022.

+Season 2 premiered with two episodes on December 5, 2023 on Amazon Freevee.

 Summary

 The series follows interior designer Jeff Lewis and his assistant Shane Douglas as they work on home remodeling projects for Hollywood celebrities.

 The show is executive produced by Lewis, Allison Grodner and Rich Meehan, with Billy Taylor as the showrunner.
 It is Lewis's first TV series since Flipping Out, which ran on Bravo from 2007 to 2018.